Głos wolny wolność ubezpieczający: Proposed political reforms

+Proposed military reforms

+As to military reforms, the author proposed for the pospolite ruszenie system to be abolished and to be replaced with a standing army of 100,000 men at arms.

+Proposed abolition of serfdom

-As to military reforms, the author proposed that the Pospolite ruszenie system be abolished and replaced with a standing army of 100,000 men at arms.
-Finally, the treatise was one of the first political pamphlets to propose abolition of serfdom in Poland, granting the serfs with civil ("personal") rights and replacing serfdom with rent.
+Finally, the treatise was one of the first political pamphlets to propose abolition of serfdom in Poland, granting the serfs with civil rights and replacing serfdom with rent.